PetrJandl/apcupsd-Multi-UPS-Warning/readme.rst

 Application built on codeigniter framework.
 Called from the command line, by command
     php index.php ups2 check

-Previous UPS status(s) are recorded in the database to respond to changes.
 The next text belongs directly to the used framework.